Past Projects

 iFemale Project

-The #iFEMALE project was developed by Yorkshire Mentoring and with collaboration of St Giles Trust and Ripon House (Approved Premises) in Leeds who we have historically worked alongside on previous projects.
+The #iFEMALE project was developed by Yorkshire Mentoring and with the collaboration of St Giles Trust and Ripon House (Approved Premises) in Leeds who we have historically worked alongside on previous projects.

 The iFEMALE Financial Empowerment project aims to raise the capacity and confidence of women ex-offenders, to take control of their personal financial circumstances, which in most cases will be chaotic and precarious.
 Many of the women are parents and all are economically inactive.
 Supporting women to better "get by" is the first step towards increased financial confidence and agency.